radius-project/docs/docs/content/reference/resource-schema/aws/index.md

 Following table lists the resource types that are currently supported and the limitations for each of the resource types.

+> *If you don't have access to the Bicep-types-aws github repo, please visit https://aka.ms/ProjectRadius/GitHubAccess to request access to the Radius GitHub organization.*

 | Resource Type | Notes |
 | ------------- | ----- |
 | **[AWS::ACMPCA::Certificate](https://github.com/radius-project/bicep-types-aws/blob/main/artifacts/bicep/aws/aws.acmpca/default/types.md)** | ⚠ This resource type is non-idempotent.
 See [here](https://github.com/radius-project/bicep-types-aws/blob/main/docs/reference/limitations.md) for more information. |